If you’ve ever used pay per click networks such as Google AdWords or Bing Ads, then you could have been a victim of click fraud.

 This is often done by unethical competitors in the same industry as you who are trying to give themselves an advantage.
 By clicking your ads, they are essentially forcing you to pay for clicks you don’t want.
 After all, if you have to pay for every click you receive, then you only want the best customers clicking.

 The problem with click fraud is you can never really tell who is behind the clicks.
 With so many malicious robots and software out there, your ad could be getting clicked by thousands of fake users every day.
+By utilising a click fraud protection service, you can help protect your business against bots.

 If you’ve used pay per click networks before, then you should have an idea of how they work.
 Users bid against other users in order to display their adverts on websites such as Google.
 Whoever bids the highest amount for a keyword will naturally get the 1st spot at the top of the page.
 The second highest bidder will get the second spot and so forth.